 “Leeza’s Care Connection is my home away from home.
 I’m learning how to be a better caregiver as I stand beside my husband fighting the cruel battle of Alzheimer’s disease.”

-October 2015 PROGRAMS
+December 2015 PROGRAMS

 at Leeza's Care Connection